FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

   - Use healing items beyond full health.
   - Sleep beyond full health.

-- **Damage Treshold (DT) and Damage Resistance (DR) - What are DT and DR?
-How do they work?
+- **Damage Threshold (DT) and Damage Resistance (DR) - What are DT and DR?
+How do they work?**
-  - Damage Treshhold (DT) - A flat reduction in damage.
+  - Damage Threshhold (DT) - A flat reduction in damage.
 This is applied AFTER DR. The maximum reduction in damage is 20% of the original damage value.
 Example: DT of 10 reduces a damage value of 40 to 30.
   - Damage Resistance (DR) - A percent reduction in damage.
 This is applied BEFORE DT.
 The maximum reduction in damage is 85%.
 Example: DR of 30 reduces incoming damage by 30%.

 - **Dialogue Skill Indicator - Why was it removed?**